11-Day Morocco Tour from Casablanca: Sahara Desert Luxury Camp

 Kasbah des Oudaias

 Kasbah Oudaia, also known as the Kasbah of the Udayas, is a UNESCO World Heritage Site and one of Rabat's oldest and most iconic landmarks.
-It was initially built in the 12th century by the Almohads, a Berber-Muslim dynasty, as a military fortress to defend against attacks from the sea.
+It was originally built in the 12th century by the Almohads, a Berber-Muslim dynasty, as a military fortress to defend against attacks from the sea.

 2 hours Admission ticket included